tjheslin1/sunday-arcana-recruitment/doc.md

 Just as followers of yours are about to set out on an adventure, you are struck with an ingenious idea.

 You can use _Flash of Genius_ to direct followers to take an otherwise unthought of strategy.

-When you do so the followers have a chance of completing their adventure in less time, without affecting their chance of success.
+When you do so your follower, or followers, have a chance of completing their adventure in less time, without affecting their chance of success.

 ## Barbarian